Galaxy-Man/NoritakeVFD/README.md

 # NoritakeVFD
 Basic template starting point for Noritake VFD Async/SPI connections using Arduino UNO.

+The Arduino sketch is to setup communciations and do some simple stuff on the sceen.

 **First VFD I have used is the GU144x40D K610A4 very good cheaply sourced from eBay less than $15.**

 | Module | Second Header |